"Surprise! We're going to Disney!"

-Send It In the Mail
+Send It in the Mail

 Put the Puzzle Together

+During the time in the tadpoles' lives when they were into puzzles, I let them solve the surprise piece-by-piece.
 Here's how I did it: I got one of those huge foam boards (but a poster board would work just fine) and a package of markers.
-I wrote "You're going to Disney World!!!" in big, bright letters.
-Then I cut it in about 20 puzzle pieces and hid them all over the house ... taped to the bottom of the coffee table, in the linen closet, under the popsicles in the freezer, everywhere.
+I wrote "We're going to Disney World!!!" in big, bright letters.
+Next, I cut it into about 20 puzzle pieces and hid them all over the house ... taped to the bottom of the coffee table, in the linen closet, under the popsicles in the freezer, everywhere.

 Pack Your Bags